DonovanAndrews300/Therrecord/README.md

 ## Overview

-This is Therrecord and app for recording therapy sessions.
+This is Therrecord an app for recording therapy sessions.

 ## Installation
 ### Prerequisites